katrinafyi/pac-nix/README.md

 ## local sources / customisation

-It is often useful to build a package from a copy of the repository on your local computer
+It is often useful to build a package from a clone of the repository on your local computer
 (e.g. to test your un-committed changes).

-To do this, we will need to override the _src_ attribute of the corresponding build package.
+To do this, we will override the _src_ attribute of the corresponding build package.
 In overlay.nix, some packages have commented overrideAttrs lines.
 These are the build packages which are wrapped into the user-facing tools.